 Florida Horsemanship School

-Horsemanship Schools are typically held in Gainesville at the UF Horse Teaching Unit over the course of two or three weeks -- one for Western, one for English, and if interest warrants, one that is a "Cowboy Camp."
+Three weeks of Horsemanship School will be held in Gainesville at the UF Horse Teaching Unit over the course of two or three weeks -- one for Western, one for English, and if interest warrants, one that is a "Cowboy Camp."

 4-H Horsemanship School is open to 4H members who are between the ages of 11-18 years old as of the beginning of the 4-H year.
 Instruction places emphasis on horsemanship and equitation during morning and evening riding sessions.
 Ground work: safe handling, grooming, tack, behavior and psychology, roping, suppling exercises.
 Mounted: suppling exercises, developing core strength, aids, rail work, posting, 2 point, dressage, trail obstacles, patterns, cavalletti, and trail riding.
 Additional sessions are planned for lecture/demonstration as well as recreation.